 The electronic transmission or receipt from one minor to another of any photograph or video that depicts nudity may constitute illegal sexting.
-Students engaged in sexting will be subject to serious disciplinary consequences which may include expulsion from school.
+Students engaged in sexting will be subject to serious disciplinary consequences which may include administrative withdrawal from school.
 In addition, the school administration may report instances of sexting to the Florida Department of Children and Families or local law enforcement for appropriate investigation as to violations of law.
+The electronic transmission of sexual explicit language by a student may also constitute grounds for disciplinary action.